dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

         implementations of sovereignty
       - like i said, these kinds of trends take centuries

+### TransNatl: In the context of Trade/ISDS & Federal Law

+- ISDS
+  - US Code
+  - TPP/TKIP
+  - Saudi Law (the 9-11 bill)
+    - this law was written in a VERY dubious manner
+    - and passed like 97-1 !!!
+    - POSSIBLE MEDIA BAIT-AND-SWITCH ...
+IMO
+    - yeh, i'm not even !@#$'ing kidding read that bill
+  - National Security Laws
+  - trade & treaty agreements

 ### examples of multi-hub (overlapping) international agreements

 - these kinds of agreements can act as subgraphs in a multi-hub